-25 years ago I made one of the best decisions of my life.
+28 years ago I made one of the best decisions of my life.

 It was the decision to have a one-hour chat with an art career coach.

-The purpose of the meeting was to learn how a glorified student could get his paintings into the world with no previous exhibitions under his belt.
+The purpose of the meeting was to learn how a glorified student could get his paintings out into the world with no previous exhibitions under his belt.

 More than an amazing deal at $30, it was a beginning.
 I thanked this man by phone several years later.
 He thanked me for thanking him.

 I learned that the art business is like any other.
-When you’re new you get your feet wet, forgetting sales or spotlight.
+When you’re new, you get your feet wet, forgetting sales or spotlight.

-As your resume grows so do the opportunities.
-It’s a little like dating.
-You need to court before the relationship begins.
+As your resume grows, so do the opportunities.
+It’s like dating.
+You have to court for a while before the relationship begins.

-Over time, the right people get to know your work as you position yourself to approach small galleries and apply for fellowships.
-But you need to lay the groundwork first…
+Over time, the right people get familiar with your work as you position yourself to approach small galleries and apply for fellowships.

-1. Get out of town.
+1. Get out of Town.

-The most obscure show in Miami, New York or Boston will stand out on your resume.
-The expense of shipping cross country pays big dividends in giving you the appearance of a national artist.
+The most obscure show in Miami, New York, or Boston will stand out on your resume.
+The expense of shipping cross country will pay big dividends by giving you the appearance of a national artist.

-Tons of competitions can be found online, and most artists over 18 can enter for a modest fee.
+Tons of competitions can be found online and most artists over 18 can enter for a modest fee.

 2. Hire the best photographer you can afford.